replicate/cog/docs/yaml.md

 ### `environment`

-Set environment variables in the Dockerfile using [`ENV` instructions](https://docs.docker.com/engine/reference/builder/#env).
+An optional list of environment variables.
+They will be set in the Dockerfile using [`ENV` instructions](https://docs.docker.com/engine/reference/builder/#env).
-These will be set in the Docker image, so your `predict.py` and imported libraries will be able to use them.
+These are set in the Docker container, so your `predict.py` and imported libraries will be able to use them.

 For example: